haticecardak/Predicting_Stock_Price-IAM592-Project/README.md

       My data set is composed of 4 financial market instruments that are ASELSAN, NETFLİX, Gold and Silver.
 I really wonder about the Gold and Silver price movement also adding two company stocks in order to analyze their predicting stock prices.
 In my data set file,  I prepared timeseries with using regression and classification method.

       In the regression task, feature matrix  is formed by using first 30 day close price of the stock and this feature try yo estimate the 31st day Close Price that is called target.
 For instance, from 1st day to 30rd day Close Prices are called feature matrix  , and 31st day Close Price is called target.
-      In the classification task,  feature matrix  is formed by using first 30 day close price of the stock that is the same as regression feature matrix, but target plays a deterministic role
+      In the classification task,  feature matrix  is formed by using first 30 day close price of the stock that is the same as regression feature matrix, but target plays a deterministic role.
+Target matrix is considering raito of 31 st day high price  and  30 rd day close price.

 ## Linear Regression